kuzeko/kuzeko/README.md

 ## 📚 Research Topics:

-Matteo Lissandrini is an Associate Professor in Computer Science in the Department of Foreign Languages and Literatures at the University of Verona (Italy).
-His work focuses on Data Exploration, Intelligent Data Management systems, and Knowledge Graphs.

 He has been researching on on [Example Driven Analytics of Open Knowledge Graphs](https://edao.eu/), [Exploratory Methods for Data Analytics](http://people.cs.aau.dk/~matteo/notes/book-example-exploration.html), and in particular on [Exemplar Queries](http://people.cs.aau.dk/~matteo/exemplar.html).